formvuelate/formvuelate/index.md

 ### Prop: preventModelCleanupOnSchemaChange

-`SchemaForm` by default parses and clears the output whenever the `schema` property changes.
+By default `SchemaForm` cleans up the value output of properties that are no longer present inside `schema` every time `schema` changes.

 Pretend that you have a form that is built with the following schema.